 Removing a foreign object yourself could cause serious eye damage.
-Get immediate emergency treatment if any of the following factors exist with the foreign object:
+Get immediate emergency treatment if the foreign object:

-- it is large enough to interfere with closing your eye
+- is large enough to interfere with closing your eye

-- it was propelled into the eye at a high rate of speed
+- was propelled into your eye at a high rate of speed

-If you have a foreign object embedded in your eye, or you are helping someone who has this problem, it is important to get medical help immediately.
+If you have a foreign object embedded in your eye, or you’re helping someone with this problem, it’s important to get medical help immediately.
 To avoid further injury to the eye:

 - Restrict eye movement.

 - Bandage the eye using a clean cloth or gauze.